 The debate over the origin of American Barbecue is one that will probably never be resolved.
-By defining barbecue as a process by which meat is slow cooked over a low fire with smoke opens up the history of barbecue to prehistoric times.
-As to who gets to claim the origin of American Barbecue, well, wars have been fought over less.
+Defining barbecue as a process by which meat is slow cooked over a low fire with smoke opens up the history of barbecue to prehistoric times.
+As to who gets to claim the origin of American barbecue, well, wars have been fought over less.

 While they may appear similar in equipment and techniques they are very different ways of cooking.
 Grilling is a hot and fast cooking process, and while you can get the introduction of smoke and fire you don't get the same results that you do from smoking.
 The smoking of foods is a slow process, sometimes taking more than 24 hours to complete.

 Now while people will refer to cooking a steak out on the barbecue, buying a new barbecue grill, or attending a barbecue where hamburgers were served, this isn't barbecue.
 This is grilling.
 We do not take sides on which is a better way to cook.
 Given the time we will typically barbecue, otherwise, we grill.
 Each has its own virtues.

 Moving forward to nail down what true barbecue is, it's time to look at the regional variations.
 In Texas, we have beef, particularly brisket.
 In the Carolinas, we find pork, either whole hogs or pork shoulder.
 As you start moving towards Kansas City you find ribs, generally, pork ribs but beef ribs are not unheard of.
 Out in western Kentucky, you find Mutton.
 The thing all these traditions have in common is low cooking temperatures over a long time with the introduction of smoke to flavor and tenderize.
 They all start out with tough and unruly cuts of meat and end up with tender, pull apart delicacies.